nhanson/Recipes/Desserts/Apple Crisp.md

 ## Ingredients
 4 cups sliced tart apples (about 4 medium)
-&frac23; to&frac34; cup packed brown sugar
+&frac23; to &frac34; cup packed brown sugar
 &frac12; cup all-purpose flour - *Self-rising flour can be used in this recipe*
 &frac12; cup oats
 &frac13; cup margarine or butter, softened